section-engineering-education/engineering-education/content/articles/flutter-authentication-using-flask-api/index.md

 In this guide flutter version, 2.5 is used to build the flutter project, and the android studio is the IDE used to write the code, but visual studio code can be used.
 To code along, the tools mentioned previously are recommended.
 This article assumes the reader has a background knowledge of flutter and python flask.

 ### Goals
-This guide is written to help understand how Flutter apps interact with the backend; it will understand how authentication works using flask as the backend technology.
+This guide is written to help understand how Flutter apps interact with the backend and how authentication works using flask as the backend technology.
 An app will be built at the end of the guide, which will work as shown below.
 ![demo](/engineering-education/flutter-authentication-using-flask-api/demo.gif)

 ### Understanding apps